sarangu001/myportfolio/README.md

 Professional Experience

 Research Intern, Gannon-University, Erie  | 06/2022 – 05/2023

-•	Employed Tableau for data analysis and visualization on a dataset of 11,430 URLs with 87 features.
+Employed Tableau for data analysis and visualization on a dataset of 11,430 URLs with 87 features.
-•	Developed phishing detection system using Random Forest, XGBoost, MLP, Gaussian Naive Bayes.
+Developed phishing detection system using Random Forest, XGBoost, MLP, Gaussian Naive Bayes.
-•	Achieved F1 scores of 0.83 and 0.96 on separate feature sets using train-test split.
+Achieved F1 scores of 0.83 and 0.96 on separate feature sets using train-test split.

 Data Analyst, Cedar Infotech, Hyderabad, India  | 01/2020 – 06/2021

-•	Utilized SQL and data visualization to analyze and report client data requests.
+Utilized SQL and data visualization to analyze and report client data requests.
-•	Created Data Visualization dashboards using Tableau.
+Created Data Visualization dashboards using Tableau.
-•	Validated data transformations and performed end-to-end data validation for ETL and BI systems.
+Validated data transformations and performed end-to-end data validation for ETL and BI systems.
-•	Developed test strategies, plans, and executed test cases for ETL and BI systems.
+Developed test strategies, plans, and executed test cases for ETL and BI systems.

 Application Developer, SR Akshay Academy, Hyderabad, India  | 01/2019 – 12/2019

-•	Developed a Predictive model to reduce student dropout rates, improving company revenue.
+Developed a Predictive model to reduce student dropout rates, improving company revenue.
-•	Conducted data cleaning and exploratory analysis using Power BI and complex SQL queries.
+Conducted data cleaning and exploratory analysis using Power BI and complex SQL queries.
-•	Created packages for Extract, Transform, Load (ETL) operations using SQL Server Integration Services (SSIS).
+Created packages for Extract, Transform, Load (ETL) operations using SQL Server Integration Services (SSIS).

 Data Science & Software Academic Projects

-Phishing Detection System with Advanced Machine Learning
+#Phishing Detection System with Advanced Machine Learning

 I have developed an advanced phishing detection system leveraging cutting-edge machine learning algorithms including Random Forest, XGBoost, Multi-Layer Perceptron, and Gaussian Naive Bayes.
 This system was designed to combat the ever-evolving threat landscape of online phishing attacks.
 It utilized a dataset comprising 11,430 URLs, each described by a rich set of 87 diverse features.
 My approach for phishing detection was comprehensive, integrating syntax-based, content-based, and external querying services to maximize accuracy.
 To ensure the most effective feature extraction, I harnessed the power of Tableau, a powerful data visualization tool.
 I also conducted extensive experiments with six different datasets, achieving outstanding accuracy rates of 87.7% and 86.6% using the Random Forest and XGBoost algorithms, respectively.
 These impressive results were obtained when utilizing a feature set consisting of 16 hybrid features.